Common Sense Media Review

 Is It Any Good?

 This is a compassionate and well-intended movie with outstanding direction.
-The plot veers into melodrama at times, with at least one coincidence that's overly convenient, but the humanity of the guards keeps the movie on track most of the time.
+The Green Mile veers into melodrama at times, with at least one coincidence that's overly convenient, but the humanity of the guards keeps the movie on track most of the time.
 Hanks plays his most recognizable character type: someone fair, kind, and capable.
 Bonnie Hunt's performance as Edgecombe's loving wife is a pleasure to watch.
 Doug Hutchison is terrific as Percy, the nephew of the governor's wife who's assigned to work for Edgecombe and whose combined arrogance and insecurity lead to disaster.
 And while it's unfortunate that Duncan is forced to shoulder an amalgam of stereotypes, his stellar performance showcases Coffey's innocence and goodness.

 It's pretty easy to make a movie where the hero saves the Earth from asteroids or blasts the villains into smithereens, because those kinds of battles give us lots of very cool stuff to look at.
 It's a lot harder to make a movie that highlights the heroism of small gestures.
 Teens, who may feel that the problems of the world are too overwhelming to address, can learn from this movie that a small courtesy can have an enormous impact.
-Just be ready to discuss the ways in which The Green Mile reduces Black and mentally disabled characters into stereotypes.
+Just be ready to discuss the ways in which The Green Mile reduces Black men and disabled characters into stereotypes.

 Talk to Your Kids About ...